-- the Democratic Republic of the Congo and neighboring countries, as defined by the Dodd-Frank Act. - · Indicative, non-exhaustive list of Conflict-Affected and High-Risk Areas under Regulation(EU) - LBMA Responsible Sourcing Newsletter
+- the Democratic Republic of the Congo and neighboring countries, as defined by the Dodd-Frank Act - · Indicative, non-exhaustive list of Conflict-Affected and High-Risk Areas under Regulation (EU) - · LBMA Responsible Sourcing Newsletter

-The list of CAHRAs is kept up-to-date and accessible to those responsible for purchasing precious metals raw materials and others involved in DD of the precious metals supply chain to clarify whether the country is considered "high risk," and to assess risks in the supply chain.
+The list of CAHRAs is kept up to date and accessible to those responsible for purchasing precious metals raw materials and others involved in DD of the precious metals supply chain to clarify whether the country is considered "high risk," and to assess risks in the supply chain.

-We do not accept any gold if we have a reasonable suspicion, based on the above risk assessment, that the gold originates from or passes through CAHRA, World Heritage Site, or a country of origin subject to international sanctions, or has any connection to money laundering, tax evasion, terrorist financing, armed groups, anti-social behavior, or non-compliance with legal requirements regarding the environment and sustainability.
+We do not accept any gold if we have a reasonable suspicion, based on the above risk assessment, that the gold originates from or passes through a CAHRA, a World Heritage Site, or a country of origin subject to international sanctions, or has any connection to money laundering, tax evasion, terrorist financing, armed groups, antisocial behavior, or non-compliance with legal requirements regarding the environment and sustainability.
 We also closely scrutinize and monitor transactions conducted in relation to the gold supply chain outside of the CAHRA region.
 For example, we identify raw materials originating from countries such as Russia, which are sanctioned due to war, as 'Zero Tolerance' and do not accept any gold bullion.

-In FY2023 we conducted a risk assessment of all suppliers based on the information collected in accordance with our supply chain due diligence system, and as a result, no suppliers were determined to be not only high risk but also Zero-tolerance.
+In FY2024 we conducted a risk assessment of all suppliers based on the information collected in accordance with our supply chain due diligence system.
+As a result, no suppliers were classified as high risk or Zero-tolerance.